 Why eating nuts is good for diabetics?

-Nuts make a very handy and nutritious snack for a diabetic.
-A diabetic can get a range of nutrients by eating nuts.
-Some nutrients available in nuts include proteins, vitamins, anti-oxidants, fiber, folate, minerals etc. The unsaturated fats present in nuts help in cell growth and protect vital organs such as the heart.
+In general, nuts make a very handy and nutritious snack for a diabetic.
+For this reason, a diabetic can get a wide range of nutrients by eating nuts.
+To summarize, nutrients available in nuts include proteins, vitamins, anti-oxidants, fibre, folate, minerals etc. The unsaturated fats present in nuts help in cell growth and protect vital organs such as the heart.
 You can always find nuts mentioned in diabetic meal plan as nuts are what a diabetic can eat for a snack at any time.

 Can a diabetic eat nuts everyday?